variantstudios/wisdomwaysacupuncture.com/_posts/2011-05-11-that-feeling-when-the-rain-comes-let-the-raindrops-nourish-your-liver.md

 thesis_description:
   - Acupuncture theory says spending time near water can be an easy and relaxing way to stay balanced in the middle of busy lives and to soften our liver.
 thesis_keywords:
-  - chinese medicine, liver, wood season, five elements, acupuncture, Wood element
+  - chinese-medicine, liver, wood season, five elements, acupuncture, Wood element
 categories:
   - five-elements
   - random-musings